-Strategic Direction and Oversight Role Actions • Establish the vision and strategic direction for the organisation's sustainability initiatives Approve the sustainability strategy and policies Monitor the implementation and progress of sustainability • Ensure sustainability goals and objectives are integrated into the overall strategy initiatives Approval of Material Topics Role Actions • Review and endorse the material topics identified for sustainability reporting Engage in discussions and deliberations on material topics Approve the final list of material topics to be included in • Ensure these topics reflect the significant economic, environmental, and social impacts of the sustainability reports organisation Ensure stakeholder interests and concerns are considered in the materiality assessment Ensuring Compliance and Risk Management Role Actions • Oversee compliance with relevant sustainability regulations, standards, and frameworks Establish a compliance framework for sustainability reporting (Refer to Box 1: MITI's Compliance Framework for Sustainability Reporting) • Identify and manage sustainability-related risks and opportunities Regularly review risk management processes related to sustainability opportunities Ensure the organisation's reporting practices adhere to global standards Annual Attention of Taxanian lity and Transparency Role Actions • Foster a culture of accountability and transparency in sustainability reporting Approve the biennial sustainability report before publication Ensure the report provides a balanced view of the • Ensure accurate, reliable, and timely disclosure of sustainability performance organisation's sustainability performance Engage with external auditors or third-party verifiers to validate the sustainability data Stakeholder Engagement Role Actions Note Oversee the stakeholder engagement process • Ensure meaningful engagement with stakeholders to understand their concerns and expectations regarding sustainability Ensure stakeholder feedback is incorporated into sustainability strategies and reporting Maintain ongoing dialogue with key stakeholders to build trust and credibility Performance Evaluation and Continuous Improvement Role Actions Review sustainability performance metrics and KPIs. • Evaluate the effectiveness of sustainability initiatives - Notice sustainability performance metrics and it is:

-and performance against set targets

-practices

-Promote continuous improvement in sustainability

-Identify areas for improvement and drive initiatives for enhanced sustainability performance.

-Ensure leading performance in sustainability
+Strategic Direction and Oversight

+Role Actions

+0 Establish the vision and strategic 0 Approve the sustainability strategy

+direction for the organisation's and policies

+sustainability initiatives 0 Monitor the implementation and

+0 Ensure sustainability goals and progress of sustainability initiatives

+objectives are integrated into the

+overall strategy

+Approval of Material Topics

+Role Actions

+- Review and endorse the material topics identified for sustainability reporting - Ensure these topics reflect the significant economic, environmental, and social impacts of the organisation - Engage in discussions and deliberations on material topics - Approve the final list of material topics to be included in sustainability reports - Ensure stakeholder interests and concerns are considered in the materiality assessment

+Ensuring Compliance and Risk Management Role Actions Oversee compliance with relevant Establish a compliance framework for sustainability regulations, standards, sustainability reporting (Refer to Box and frameworks 1: MITI's Compliance Framework for o Identify and manage sustainability-Sustainability Reporting) related risks and opportunities o Regularly review risk management processes related to sustainability Ensure the organisation's reporting practices adhere to global standards

+Accountability and Transparency Role Actions Foster a culture of accountability and Approve the biannual sustainability report before publication transparency in sustainability reporting o Ensure accurate, reliable, and timely o Ensure the report provides a balanced disclosure of sustainability performance view of the organisation's sustainability performance Engage with external auditors or third-party verifiers to validate the sustainability data Stakeholder Engagement Role Actions

+Ensure meaningful engagement with stakeholders to understand their concerns and expectations regarding sustainability Oversee the stakeholder engagement process Ensure stakeholder feedback is incorporated into sustainability strategies and reporting.

+0 Maintain ongoing dialogue with key stakeholders to build trust and credibility Performance Evaluation a Continuous Improvement Role Actions 0 Evaluate the effectiveness of 0 Review sustainability performance sustainability initiatives and metrics and KPIs. performance against set targets 0 Identify areas for improvement and 0 Promote continuous improvement in drive initiatives for enhanced sustainability practices sustainability performance.
+0 Ensure leading performance in sustainability a.
+Regulations